hannahro15/Cattery-project/README.md

 # Features

+Here is some information about the features and pages of the websites listed below along with the relevant screenshots.

 ## Header

-The header features a logo that I designed on canva and the title to the right of it.
-In small screens the logo is positioned on top of the title.
-There is a header image too taking up the whole width but that is only on the home page.
-On just the home page is a header image.
+The header features a logo that I designed on Canva along the title which appears to the right of the logo.
+In small screens, the logo is positioned on top of the title.
+There is a header image below that taking up the whole width but the header image is only featured on the home page.

 ![Screenshot](documentation/screenshots/header-image.png)

 ## Navbar

-The Navigation Bar has four links which are 'Home', 'About and Services', 'Gallery' and 'Contact' On small screens such as mobile devices the links are positioned underneath one another, and for larger screens for tablets and laptops the links are all positioned in a row spaced out.
+The navigation bar has four links to each of the pages which are 'Home', 'About and Services', 'Gallery' and 'Contact' On small screens such as mobile devices the links are positioned underneath one another, and for larger screens for tablets and laptops the links are all positioned in a row spaced out.

 ### Mobile view
 ![Screenshot](documentation/screenshots/navbar-mobile.png)